spinningops/JenkinsCI/build_jenkins_agent_ami_packer/README.md

 pipeline to build jenkins agent ami using packer.

 fix git clone error:
-after the ami is built, get the **id_rsa.pub** key from that ami and add it to GitHub.
+1. after the ami is built, get the **id_rsa.pub** key from that ami and add it to GitHub.
-if you create a new ami then get the **id_rsa.pub** key again and add it to GitHub.
+2. if you create a new ami then get the **id_rsa.pub** key again and add it to GitHub.

+instance permissions:
+you will need to add ami/ec2 permissions to the jenkins-agent